Floorp-Projects/Floorp/devtools/client/aboutdebugging-new/README.md

-# about:debugging-new architecture document
+# about:debugging-new

+## What is about:debugging-new
+The purpose of about:debugging is to be a debugging hub to start inspecting your addons, processes, tabs and workers.
+This new version of about:debugging will also allow you to debug remote devices (Firefox for Android on a smartphone).
+The user should be able to connect either via USB or WiFi.
+This solution is supposed to replace the various existing remote debugging solutions available in Firefox DevTools, WebIDE and the Connect page.

+To try about:debugging-new, the preference `devtools.aboutdebugging.new-enabled` needs to be set to true in `about:config`.
+After that, the UI is available by typing `about:debugging` in the Firefox URL bar.

-## document purpose
+## Technical overview
-The purpose of this document is to explain how the new about:debugging UI is built using React and Redux.
-It should serve both as a documentation resource and as a technical specification.
-Changes impacting the architecture should preferably be discussed and reflected here before implementation.

-## high level architecture
-about:debugging-new is an "about" page registered via a component manifest that is located in `/devtools/startup/aboutdebugging.manifest`.
-The component registration code is at `/devtools/startup/aboutdebugging-registration.js` and mostly contains the logic to switch between the old and the new about:debugging UI, based on the value of the preference `devtools.aboutdebugging.new-enabled`.

 The about:debugging-new UI is built using React and Redux.
 The various React/Redux files should be organized as follows:
 - devtools/client/aboutdebugging-new/src/actions
-- devtools/client/aboutdebugging-new/src/components (js and css)
+- devtools/client/aboutdebugging-new/src/components
 - devtools/client/aboutdebugging-new/src/middleware
 - devtools/client/aboutdebugging-new/src/reducers

+The folder `devtools/client/aboutdebugging-new/src/modules` contains various helpers and classes that are not related to React/Redux.
+For instance modules/usb-runtimes.js provides an abstraction layer to enable USB runtimes scanning, to list USB runtimes etc...

+### Firefox Component Registration
+about:debugging-new is an "about" page registered via a component manifest that is located in `/devtools/startup/aboutdebugging.manifest`.
+The component registration code is at `/devtools/startup/aboutdebugging-registration.js` and mostly contains the logic to switch between the old and the new about:debugging UI, based on the value of the preference `devtools.aboutdebugging.new-enabled`.

-### actions
+### Actions
 Actions should cover all user or external events that change the UI.

-#### external actions

-##### to be implemented
-  - Runtime information updated
-  - List of devices updated
-  - List of addons/tabs/workers(...) updated
-  - Connection status of device changes
-  - ADBExtension is enabled/disabled/in-progress
-  - WiFi debugging is enabled/disabled/in-progress
-  - Network location list is updated

-#### user actions

-##### already implemented
-  - sidebar
-   - actions/ui:selectPage returns PAGE_SELECTED action

-##### to be implemented
-  - sidebar
-    - Select device (extended version of selectPage)
-    - Connect to device
-    - Cancel connection to device
-  - device page
-    - Disconnect from device
-    - Take screenshot
-    - Toggle collapsible section
-    - Add tab on device
-    - Inspect a debugging target
-  - device page - addon controls
-    - enable addon debugging
-    - Load temporary addon
-    - Reload temporary addon
-    - Remove temporary addon
-  - device page - worker controls
-    - Start worker
-    - Debug worker
-    - Push worker
-    - Unregister worker
-  - connect page
-    - Add network location
-    - Remove network location

 #### asynchronous actions
 For asynchronous actions, we will use the thunk middleware, similar to what it done in the webconsole and netmonitor.
 An asynchronous action should be split in three actions: